What you can expect?

 Know before you go

-If you’re not sure about getting a piercing, it can sometimes help to buy magnetic or stick-on body jewellery to see what it might look like first.
+- If you’re not sure about getting an ear piercing, try buying magnetic or stick-on earrings to see what it might look like.

-If you look after your piercing properly, you should have no problems, but it’s important to bear in mind that a small percentage of people find that their piercings ‘grow out’ or migrate slightly even with the right care.
+- Even if you look after your piercing properly, you should bear in mind that a small number of people find that their piercings ‘grow out’ or move a tad.

 The sciencey stuff

 Ever wondered why some piercings suffer painful rejection?
 It’s all down to the body perceiving the jewelry as a foreign object and a possible threat to your health.
 This then spurs on the skin to kill the tissue on top of the piercing in the hopes of defeating this threat.
 Just when you thought piercings couldn’t be more badass...